-- Displays the information in numerical format. - Displays the information in a bar graph. - Displays the information as a stacked bar graph. - Displays the information in percentage format
+Icon Description [# Displays the information in numerical format.
+I Displays the information in a bar graph. п Displays the information as a stacked bar graph.
+K Displays the information in percentage format.

 The Association area lets you drill down to another entity by clicking a row.
 The information displayed in both the Main area and the Association area will change to reflect your selection.
+See Filtering data or Associating entities with data that meets specific criteria.